—Guest blog written by Kat Fritz(2021) and edited by Grace Rojas(2022)

 ♦ ♦ ♦

-We begin our series with the story of Phillis Wheatley: a phenomenal poet and advocate for Black education in an era where opportunities and privilege were lacking.
+We begin our series with the story of Phillis Wheatley: an outstanding poet and an advocate for Black education in an era where opportunities and privilege were lacking.

 Phillis Wheatley (c.
 1753 – December 5, 1784)

 In 1761, a young girl was kidnapped from West Africa and forced aboard a slave ship.
-Any prior identity she had was stripped away when John Wheatley purchased her as a servant for his wife, naming her Phillis after the ship on which she’d been transported.
-This girl grew up to be Phillis Wheatley—also spelled Phyllis Wheatly—the first African American poet to publish an anthology of poetry.
+The moment she was captured, she was stripped of all of her rights, identity, and freedom.
+When John Wheatley purchased her as a servant for his wife, he changed her name to Phillis after the ship on which she’d been transported.
+This girl grew up to be Phillis Wheatley—also spelled Phyllis Wheatly— wo against all odds became the first African American poet to publish an anthology of poetry.

 The Wheatley’s, noting her quick wit, taught her to read and write.
 After having mastered English in less than two years, she began studying Latin and Greek.
 At the age of 13, Wheatley published her first poem.
 Then, in 1773, despite society deeming Wheatley the “wrong” race and “wrong” gender to be a prolific poet, she succeeded by publishing her anthology, Poems on Various Subjects, Religious and Moral.